Skip to Content

 Were You Injured on a Cruise Ship?

 While cruising can be fun, it can also be dangerous.
 Unfortunately, despite several recent high-profile catastrophes, health and safety risk onboard cruise ships remain common.
-Embarking, disembarking, taking tenders to shore, and participating in shore excursions are all common causes of cruise-related injuries as well.
-If you live in Maryland or were injured in a cruise ship accident while visiting Maryland, our lawyers can help you assert your legal rights.
+Embarking, disembarking, taking tenders to shore, and participating in shore excursions are all common causes of cruise-related injuries.

 Along with representing cruise passengers and their families, we also represent maritime workers in Maryland based both onshore and on the water.
 If you have been seriously injured in a maritime accident, our lawyers can help you file a claim under the Jones Act, Longshore and Harbor Workers’ Compensation Act (LHWCA), or other applicable laws.
 Strict deadlines apply, so it is important that you speak with a lawyer as soon as possible.